 pH of the samples were determined with the method of Saini et al. (2012).
 Ten gram, twenty gram and thirty gram of ash was soaked in 100 ml water to make 10 per cent, 20 per cent and 30 per cent Kolakhar solution respectively and kept overnight.
 The next day, pH was determined with the help of digital pH meter.

-Calcium content was determined by the method of , potassium content was determined by the method of Ward and Johnson (1962), sodium content was determined using the method given by Ward and Johnson (1962) and the method of Clesceri et al. (1989) is used for carbonate estimation.
+Calcium content was determined by the method of ??, potassium content was determined by the method of Ward and Johnson (1962), sodium content was determined using the method given by Ward and Johnson (1962) and the method of Clesceri et al. (1989) is used for carbonate estimation.

 Statistical analysis